Electronic data processing: Today

 In parallel, software development has fragmented.
 There are still specialist technicians, but these increasingly use standardized methodologies where outcomes are predictable and accessible.
-At the other end of the scale, any office manager can dabble in spreadsheets or databases and obtain acceptable results (but there are risks, because many don't know what Software testing is).
+At the other end of the scale, any office manager can dabble in spreadsheets or databases and obtain acceptable results (but there are risks, because many do not know what Software testing is).
 Specialized software is software that is written for a specific task rather for a broad application area.
 These programs provide facilities specifically for the purpose for which they were designed.
 At the other end of the scale, any office manager can dabble in spreadsheets or databases and obtain acceptable results.